altera-fpga/altera-fpga.github.io/docs/driver-list/driver-list-linux.md

 # Linux Drivers

-The table below provides a comprehensive list of the drivers available for Agilex 5 and Agilex 7.
+The table below provides a comprehensive list of the drivers available for Agilex™  5 and Agilex™  7.

 * IP Name column indicates what type of IP the driver targets.
 * HPS or PCIe column indicates if the driver is targeting the embedded Host Processor System found on our devices or a server host or both.